debashreebanerjee/statistical-similar-LRTIs/README.md

-# Differential Diagnosis of SARS-CoV-2 vs. Other Lower Respiratory Tract Infections Using Routine Laboratory Parameters
+# Statistical differentiation of Similar Lower Respiratory Tract Infections Using Routine Haematological Parameters

 This repository contains the analysis code accompanying the publication.
 All statistical analyses and machine learning models were implemented in Python.